Anjila-26/Photobooth-App---Nakama/README.md

 1. **Start Camera** - Click the camera button to enable your webcam
 2. **Capture Photos** - Click the capture button to start a 3-second countdown, then strike a pose!
-3. **Take Multiple Shots** - Capture up to 4 photos (the app will automatically move to the next shot)
-4. **Edit Photos** - After capturing, add stickers, text, filters, and frames to each photo
-5. **Create Poster** - Enter your name to generate a personalized photo poster
+3. **Create Poster** - Enter your name to generate a personalized photo poster
-6. **Download** - Save your edited photos or the final poster
+4. **Download** - Save your edited photos or the final poster

 ## 🛠️ Tech Stack